Education is embedded in WCNY’s foundation and critical to fulfillment of its mission. WCNY’s educational services support lifelong learning by:

-This 10,000-square-foot area education center is a proven hands-on program for middle and high school student who will learn how to be entrepreneurs in a simulated city.
+This 10,000-square-foot area Robert J. Daino Broadcast and Education Center is a proven hands-on program for middle and high school student who will learn how to be entrepreneurs in a simulated city.
 Children learn dozens of business and civic concepts, explore careers based in STEM (science technology, engineering and math) and prepare to become tomorrow’ workforce.
 “Enterprise America,” modeled on a proven program, began in Kansas City and is available in only a few cities in the United States.
 The center and its programs and services are available to 3,000 schools within a two-hour radius of Syracuse with a potential reach of a minimum of 700,000 students in grades five through nine.

 The program shows students more than any other program why they’re in school each day, learning about math, reading, writing, financial literacy, team work, critical thinking and citizenship.

 This is applied, real-world learning, which gives students a unique glimpse of the adult world we’re readying them for – and why, staying in school and giving their best, is so important.

 WCNY, Onondaga Cortland Madison (OCM) BOCES, and Onondaga Community College (OCC) have partnered to create an innovative educational opportunity for high school students – a two-year Career and Technical Education (CTE) Media Marketing Communications course.
 The course combines classroom instruction with hands-on learning experience alongside WCNY professionals.

 Click to read: Turning Classroom Learning Into Community Learning by Jody Manning of OCM BOCES